 The decline of Harappan culture is difficult to explain.
-During
+During its late

-distinct entity gradually ceased to exist'.
+entity gradually ceased to exist'.
 Historians have different opinions

 regarding the causes of the decay and disappearance of the Harappan culture.